-In a recent webinar, Chely Wright, Chief Diversity, Equity and Inclusion Officer and Emily Watkins, Head of Enterprise held a dialogue with leaders from Goldmans Sachs, Blue Skyre IBE, and Marsh McLennan to collect their insights about creating diverse, equitable, and inclusive work environments.
+In a recent webinar, Chely Wright, Chief Diversity, Equity held a dialogue with leaders from Goldmans Sachs, Blue Skyre IBE, and Marsh McLennan to collect their insights about creating diverse, equitable, and inclusive work environments.

 Meet our experts:

-Today’s organizations are no strangers to challenges with the workplace experience, especially in our current environment.
+The current landscape Today’s organizations are no strangers to challenges with the workplace experience, especially in our current environment.
 The pandemic has caused various hurdles, with one being the exodus of more than one million women from the corporate world (as of September 2020) to take on the role of primary caregiver.
-What’s more, as of August 2021, women’s labor force participation rates fell to 57.4%, the lowest since 1988.
+What’s more, as of August 2021,women’s labor force participation rates fell to 57.4%, the lowest since 1988.
 How can organizations ensure women keep excelling in the workplace?
 And, as companies prioritize DE&I initiatives, culture, and creating human-centric experiences, what does this look like in the work environment?